Follow these easy steps to upload, manage and share video online.

 The easiest way is to open the Streamio site – www.streamio.com – and hit the “Sign in” button, far up on the right side.
 This will take you to the Streamio login page, where you can enter your username and password.
 From this page, it is also possible to sign up for a test account.

 Tip!
-Get an extra test account to use for testing things out.
+Get an extra trial account to use for testing things out.
 It is free, and it feels safer to use an account you can just abandon if things get messy!

 Once logged in, you will be greeted by the dashboard.
 Here you can find links to the most common functions, information about your account and its’ usage for the current period, as well as the contents of your account.

 The fastest way of uploading a video is to click on the link “I want to upload a video!” in the dashboard.
 You could also click on “Library” and the button “+ Upload video” which is located high up on the right side of the page.

 In both cases, the dialog for uploading new videos will show.